piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 [image1]: ./screenshots/gray.png "Grayscale image"
 ![alt text][image1]

-2. The grayed out image is then soomthed out using the opencv library's gaussianBlur function.
+2. The grayed out image is then smoothed out using the opencv library's gaussianBlur function.

 [image2]: ./screenshots/gray_smooth.png "Smoothed out grayscale image"
 ![alt text][image2]

 This helps remove any noise from the image.
 It's an important pre-processing step for canny edge detection.

-3. Then the edges in the image are detected by passing the smoothed out gray image onto the opencv's canny function.
+3. Then the edges in the image are detected by passing the smoothed out gray image into the opencv's canny function.

 [image3]: ./screenshots/canny.png "Canny Edge Detection"
 ![alt text][image3]